prdxs/klarheit-musical-events-agenda/packages/klarheit-web-scraper/README.md

-# Klarheit scraper (client)
+# Mole web scraper

-Klarheit scraper for the browser is a standalone library designed thinking about general-purpose web scraping.
+Mole web scraper for the browser is a standalone library designed thinking about general-purpose web scraping.
 It uses a flexible data structure as an input that determines what information must be extracted from the web page.